 Do you have experience in my particular case?

-- We can well advise on immigration matters including business and employment immigration, family law matters, and criminal matters involving immigration issues.
+- We can well advise on immigration matters, and criminal matters involving immigration issues.
 We can help in Utah law cases and can analyze any case nationwide for immigration matters.
 If you have questions about other areas of law, you will be referred to find another attorney better suited for your legal issue.
 We only want to do what we know and do well.

 How much will my case cost?